How to Set Financial Goals

 Long-term financial goals typically take more than 5 years to achieve.
 These goals often revolve around major life milestones and require consistent effort over time.
 Long-term goals can include:

-• Retirement planning: Saving for retirement can take decades.
+• Planning for retirement: Saving for retirement can take decades.
 This goal can involve contributing regularly to a 401(k) or IRA and taking advantage of employer matching (if available).

 • Paying off your home: Owning your home outright can be a step toward financial freedom.
-Consider strategies like making extra payments to reduce your loan term.
-Refinancing to a shorter loan term could help you pay off your mortgage faster and may help you save on interest.
+Consider strategies like making extra payments to pay off your mortgage ahead of schedule.
+Refinancing to a shorter loan term could also help you pay off your mortgage faster and may help you save on interest.

 • Saving for a child’s education: Planning a child’s education can be a long-term goal.
 Look into options like 529 plans to maximize your savings.